-A tarakihi ageing workshop was held by NIWA staff in 2010, which lead to a revision of reading standards relating to age determination from thin section otolith preparations.
-Among issues relating to the difficulty associated with ageing tarakihi, two main factors are seen to be the most problematic: margin interpretation and location of the first annulus.
+Tarakihi ageing workshops held by NIWA staff in 2010 and 2014 led to a revision of reading standards relating to age determination from thin section otolith preparations.
+Among issues relating to the difficulty associated with ageing tarakihi, two main factors were seen to be the most problematic: margin interpretation and location of the first annulus.
 To improve the level of accuracy in age estimation, these issues were addressed with the introduction of the forced margin method, and by determining the maximum dorsal-ventral width of the year one zone.
 Readers were also given access to a variety of otolith images from previous collections, illustrated with zone counts and otolith terminology, to provide additional assistance in age determination.

-Under transmitted light, the first annulus (opaque zone) appears as the first dark zone after an obvious light translucent zone, which is preceded by a wide and dark core and post-larval zone (Figures 2-4).
-The deposition of the first few translucent zones is clarified by a series of small indentations visible on the dorso-ventral distal surface of the otolith, signifying a slowing in growth and the point at which the next opaque zone begins (see Figure 2).
-In whole otoliths, Stevenson & Horn (2004) determined the radial measurement to the first annual translucent zone in tarakihi otoliths to be 0.83 mm along the core to ventral axis, reflecting one full year of growth and is most often greater than between successive zones.
-The post-larval zone distance was estimated to be approximately 0.50 mm (see Figure 2).
-Both estimates were similar to mean radial distance measurements for opaque zones in thin section tarakihi otoliths from Australia (Jordan 2001).
-The use of a graticule to accurately determine the position of the first translucent zone, and therefore an accurate count of successive opaque zones for the sectioned otolith, is seen as essential for ageing tarakihi, particularly when the core or zone formation is unclear.
-The width of the subsequent wide dark (opaque) zones decrease proportionally in size up to about the fourth dark zone, and then zone width becomes relatively uniform.
+Under transmitted light, the first annulus (opaque zone) appears as an indistinct dark zone inside an obvious light translucent zone and is preceded by a light post-larval zone (marked X) and dark (opaque) core (Figure 2).
+The deposition of the obvious light translucent zone, reflecting the second winter of the fish's life, and a number of subsequent translucent zones is clarified by a series of small indentations visible on the dorso-ventral distal surface of the otolith, signifying a slowing in growth and the point at which the next opaque zone begins (see Figure 2).
+A mean radial distance of 754 μm (about 0.75 mm) from the core to the outer edge of the first opaque zone along the ventral axis was determined from forty 1+ and 2+ tarakihi thin section preparations, reflecting one full year of growth, and is most often greater than between successive zones.
+The often indistinct post-larval (translucent) zone distance was estimated to be approximately 0.50 mm (see Figure 2).
+Both estimates were similar to those determined from thin section tarakihi otoliths from Australia (Jordan 2001) and from whole otoliths in New Zealand

+(Stevenson & Horn 2004).
+The use of a graticule to accurately determine the position of the first opaque zone, and therefore an accurate count of successive opaque zones for the sectioned otolith, is seen as essential for ageing tarakihi, particularly when the core or zone formation is unclear.
+The width of the subsequent wide dark (opaque) zones decrease proportionally in size up to about the fourth or fifth zone, at which point zone width becomes relatively uniform between adjacent zones.